-If you noticed blood in dog's stool, there could be a number of causes.
+If you noticed blood in a dog's stool, there could be a number of causes.
 Generally, there are two types of blood present in a dog’s stool – Melena and Hematochezia – and they are the result of different conditions, with different symptoms.

 Melena is black or tarry and jelly-like or coffee-ground in appearance.
 This indicates a problem in the dog's upper gastrointestinal tract (stomach, esophagus, upper small intestine).
 It may also indicate a problem in the lungs.
 Melena-blood is darker because it has been digested on its way through the GI tract.

 Hematochezia is characterized as being bright red in appearance.
 This type of bleeding originates in the dog's lower GI, colon, or rectum.
 This type of blood maybe both in the stool or shed after defecating.